roman-milk/roman-milk.github.io/the-trip-to-rancho-mirage.md

  At work I did well and I was promoted twice.
 After three years I was made regional director and have eleven offices in three states under me.

  Joyce did well at the restaurant.
 After a year she was moved to days and a year after that she was made manager after Alice decided that it was time for her to get away from the place and travel.
 She had to cut short her world tour and come back and run the place when Joyce had her babies.
 Yes, babies.
 She had twins, a boy and a girl.
 They are fraternal and not identical for which I gave thanks.
 No way I wanted to go through what Beverly and Belinda's parents went through.
-Report_Story #5